Latinos Unidos for College and Higher Achievement (LUCHA)

 - Student E-mail /D2L

-- Financial Aid Assistance
+- Financial Aid questions

-- Info on ordering Textbooks
+- Ordering Textbooks

-We will continue to work with you in the following areas until you graduate or transfer to a 4-year college:
+We will continue to work with you in the following areas until you graduate or transfer to a 4-year college.

 - Keep you on track toward graduation